Harvey Weinstein: Early life

-Weinstein was born in the Flushing neighborhood of Queens, in New York City, to diamond cutter Max Weinstein (died 1976) and his wife, Miriam (née Postel; died 2016).
+Weinstein was born on March 19, 1952, in the Flushing neighborhood of Queens, in New York City, to diamond cutter Max Weinstein (died 1976) and his wife, Miriam (née Postel; died 2016).
 The family is Jewish, and Weinstein's maternal grandparents immigrated to the United States from Poland.
 Harvey grew up with a younger brother, Bob, in the Electchester housing co-op in New York City; he graduated from John Bowne High School and then attended the State University of New York at Buffalo.
 With his brother, Bob, and Corky Burger, he formed Harvey & Corky Productions, which independently produced rock concerts in Buffalo through most of the 1970s.
 Among the top acts it brought to town were Frank Sinatra, the Who, Jackson Browne, and the Rolling Stones.
 Weinstein's longtime friend Jonathan A. Dandes followed him to Buffalo and has described Harvey as "aggressive" and "consumed" in matters of business.
 Although Weinstein attended the University at Buffalo from 1969 to 1973, he did not ultimately graduate, choosing instead to concentrate on his business interests.